Olatubosun/rocksdb.docs/RocksDB-Basics.md

 #### I/O Control

-RocksDB has some options to allow users to hint about how I/O should be executed.
+RocksDB allows users to configure I/O from and to SST files in different ways.
+Users can enable direct I/O so that RocksDB takes full control to the I/O and caching.
+An alternative is to leverage some options to allow users to hint about how I/O should be executed.
 They can suggest RocksDB to call fadvise in files to read, call periodic range sync in files being appended, or enable direct I/O. See [[IO]]

 #### Stackable DB
 RocksDB has a built-in wrapper mechanism to add functionality as a layer above the code database kernel.
 This functionality is encapsulated by the `StackableDB` API.
 For example, the time-to-live functionality is implemented by a `StackableDB` and is not part of the core RocksDB API.
 This approach keeps the code modularized and clean.